juanelas/bigint-conversion/README.md

 <a name="bigintToHex"></a>

 ## bigintToHex(a) ⇒ <code>str</code>
-Convert a bigint to a hexadecimal string
+Converts a bigint to a hexadecimal string

 **Kind**: global function
 **Returns**: <code>str</code> - A hexadecimal representation of the input bigint